mageplaza/magento-2-recent-sales-notification-graphql/README.md

 # Magento 2 Sales Pop GraphQL / PWA (FREE)

+**Magento 2 Sales Pop GraphQL is a part of Mageplaza Sales Pop extension that adds GraphQL features.** This highly supports PWA compatibility.

 [Mageplaza Sales Pop for Magento 2](https://www.mageplaza.com/magento-2-sales-pop/) enables online stores to show customers' real-time purchases as an effective way to market the products and stimulate customers' purchasing decisions.

 Customers will consider a lot of factors before purchasing a product from an online store.
 That sales pop shows the stores' continuous purchases will somehow eliminate the doubt in customers' minds about the store and make them feel safer to make payment.
 The real-time number of sales displays is an effective and cost-saving way to market the products.